kubernetes-sigs/wg-ai-conformance/kars/NNNN-kar-template/README.md

 The CNCF Kubernetes AI Conformance defines a set of capabilities, APIs, and configurations that a Kubernetes cluster MUST offer, on top of standard CNCF Kubernetes Conformance, to reliably and efficiently run AI/ML workloads.
 This initiative aims to simplify AI/ML operations on Kubernetes, accelerate adoption, guarantee interoperability and portability for AI workloads, reduce the overall cost of ownership, and enable ecosystem growth on an industry-standard foundation.

-This section should produce high-quality, user-focused documentation for an AI conformance requirement that will be part of a corresponding Kubernetes Release in https://github.com/cncf/ai-conformance.
+This section should produce high-quality, user-focused documentation for an AI conformance requirement that will be part of a corresponding Kubernetes release in https://github.com/cncf/ai-conformance.
 Vendors should be able to understand the requirement and submit conformance results for review and certification by the CNCF.
 A test implementer should be able to create automated tests based on this description.
-KAR editors and SIG Docs
-should help to ensure that the tone and content of the `Summary` section is useful for a wide audience.

 A good description should be one or two sentences in length.
 -->